openwall/john-packages/readme.md

 - John the Ripper is tagged as safe, confined and auditable software on Canonical Snap Store;
 - John the Ripper supports and has a package for all architectures supported by Ubuntu itself.
 - also available via the alias **john**, e.g. `john -list=build-info`;
-- there is a recently released version (it is a rolling release);
+- the latest released version:
+  - install from the Snapcraft `stable` channel.
-- a development version is also available.
+- a development version is also available:
+  - install from the Snapcraft `edge` channel.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.